 Energy Conservation Technology Absorption and Foreign Exchange Earnings and Outgo

 The disclosure of particulars with respect to Conservation of Energy TechnologyAbsorption and Foreign Exchange Earnings and Outgo as required under Section 134(3)(m) ofthe Companies Act 2013 read with rule 8(3) of the Companies (Accounts) Rules 2014 isannexed herewith as Annexure-5 to this Directors' Report.

 Extract of Annual Return

-The Extract of Annual Return as provided under Section 92(3) of the Companies Act 2013and as prescribed in Form No. MGT-9 of the Companies (Management and Administration)Rules 2014 is annexed herewith as Annexure 4 to this Annual Report.
+The Extract of Annual Return as provided under Section 92(3) of the Companies Act 2013and as prescribed in Form No. MGT-9 of the Companies (Management and Administration)Rules 2014 is annexed herewith as Annexure-6 to this Directors' Report.

 1. Number of Complaints received: Nil

 Disclosure required in respect of employees of the Company in terms of provisions ofSection 197 (12) of the Companies Act 2013 read with Rule 5 of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 forms a part of Directors' Report.